What are Bodwell High School’s admissions requirements?

 Bodwell is proud to be the only co-educational boarding program in Vancouver.
 Boarding accommodation includes: a complete youth development program based on Bodwell’s Life Skills Development Curriculum, supervision, professional support, study hall (4 evenings/week), leadership & service opportunities, organized activities, events and outings, weekly clubs, shared accommodation (2 to 6 students/room), daily buffet breakfast and dinner, set lunch, evening snack, bedding and linens, and laundry facilities.
 For more information refer to the Boarding page.

 What is Bodwell’s homestay program like?

-Homestay accommodation with Bodwell’s Canadian families includes: a private bedroom, 3 meals a day provided by the host family, organized activities and celebrations, bedding and linens and laundry facilities.
+Homestay accommodation with Bodwell’s Canadian families includes: a private bedroom, 2 meals a day on school days (lunch service is provided by Bodwell), and 3 meals a day on weekends and holidays - provided by the host family, organized activities and celebrations, bedding and linens and laundry facilities.
 For more information refer to the Homestay Page.